CukierDev/iDadFinder/README.md

   .Net 6.0
   Some basic VS experience

 step 1.
-Download the iDadFinder code from github step 2.
-Open .sln file using VS step 3. go to Build>Build Solution step 4.
-And the program shloud be located in iDadFinder/Bin folder
+Download the iDadFinder code from github<br/>
+step 2.
+Open .sln file using VS<br/>
+step 3. go to Build>Build Solution<br/>
+step 4.
+And the program shloud be located in iDadFinder/Bin folder<br/>